parkertao323/Quadature-method-numerical-integration/README.md

 - estimate error behaviors for different types of functions
 - present numerical convergence through plots and fitted lines

-When running this program, open MATLAB, place all three files in the same foler, and run:
+When running this program, open MATLAB, place all three files in the same folder, and run:
-**Numerical_Integration_Quadrature.m**
+`Numerical_Integration_Quadrature.m`.